 Street style stars showed up in droves sporting pastel pink hair, in particular.
 Some dyed their entire head the hue, while others integrated it into their natural color via braids, highlights, ombré, and dip dyes.

-Famed hairstylist Guido Palau and Redken Gobal Color Creative Director Josh Wood were behind the radical styles and colors, which required the models to actually bleach their hair and have dye put in.
-They weren't achieved via spray-in or temporary dyes, this was the real deal.
+Famed hairstylist Guido Palau and Redken Global Color Creative Director Josh Wood were behind the radical styles and colors, which required the models to actually bleach their hair and have dye put in.
+These looks weren't achieved via spray-in or temporary dyes — this was the real deal.

 "Marc didn't want a 'fun' pastel, he wanted it to have history and for it to look a little vintage," Wood announced backstage as reported by Elle, before then calling the shades "almost like grown-up pastels" and "slightly anti-unicorn hair."

 Is it surprising that so many models agreed to have their hair color radically changed just for a fashion show?
 Yes.
 But seeing as they likely knew it would turn out this well, can you blame them?
 As Wood mused, social media probably also played a role: "There's so many images everywhere of people having color and changing color.
 Bleaching isn't like it was even two or three years ago...technology supports the fact that the most important thing to us is hair health."

 If you want to try out this look but you're not down to bleach your hair (I totally understand), try reaching for a semi-permanent dye that'll let you experience unicorn locks for a few days max.
 I guarantee you'll feel magical.